pji/charex/README.rst

 I find the ambiguity of text data interesting.
 In memory it's all ones and zeros.
 There is nothing inherent to the data that makes `0x20` mean a space character, but we've mostly agreed that it does.
-That "mostly" part is what's interesting to me, and where a lot of fun problems lie.
+That "mostly" part is what's interesting to me, and it's where a lot of fun problems lie.

 How Do I Use This?